 At Providence Academy, we have a distinct set of standards for our teachers.
 We require each of our teachers to be active and faithful Christians, to have a true love for teaching children, to be committed to the classical model of education, and to have a love of learning, a passion for their subjects, and a commitment to further developing their teaching abilities.
 Although a number of our teachers are state certified, state certification is not a requirement for employment at Providence.
 Degrees and credentials are certainly important, but they alone do not make great teachers.
-For bios of our teaching and administrative staff at Providence Academy, see the Education tab on the Providence website.
+For bios of our faculty and staff, see the faculty page on our website https://providencegb.org/why-providence/faculty-staff-board/